kyagi/shamshir/README.md

 ```
 ### On Github Actions
 #### Setup
 Place shamshir.yml in your .github/workflows directory.
-You can choose events to trigger.
+You can choose events to trigger, label and quorum.

 shamshir.yml
 ```